I close my eyes

 nature is her Earthly home,

 solitude is a way of returning to her Celestial Home.

-Travel is the escape and the reminder that we are all in this together.
+Travel is her favorite escape; the reminder that so many voyagers are journeying together.

-(inevitably it is difficult to avoid labelling myself in quotation marks,
+(inevitably it is difficult to avoid using quotation marks,

 So I ended up taking many planes during my lifetime and enjoyed all of my earthly adventures,

-although my inner, mystical travels have been the most interesting so far...
+although my inner, mystical travels have been the most interesting thus, far...

-By process of elimination, I ended up being an actress (lawyer and writer didn't make the cut).
+By process of elimination, I ended up being an actress (lawyer and writer were seriously considered as well).

 The study of "being other people" was what attracted me most.